 You can even get involved with the congregation's governance by joining the board or a committee in an area that interests you—worship, finance, stewardship, or a ministerial search.
 If your congregation has never had a youth on a committee before, use this helpful tool and ask an advisor or other adult to partner with you to make the case.

-Selected annually for one- and two-year terms, the Youth Caucus Staff plans and delivers the Youth Caucus programming at each year's General Assembly.
+Selected annually for one- and two-year terms, the GA Youth Staff plans and delivers youth-focused programming at each year's General Assembly.
+You could also serve on the GA Right Relationship Team, or participate in the governance of our faith as a delegate for your congregation.

 - Youth Trustees

 Each year youth are selected by the UUA Nominating Committee and voted into service by the General Assembly congregational delegates to serve as Youth Trustees on the Board of Trustees.
 Learn more about the youth currently serving and how you could be apply to be a Youth Trustee in the future.

 - Associational Committees

 Youth can also serve on various other committees on the Associational level.
 One way to join a committee is through the UUA Nominating Committee, which nominates candidates for elected positions.
 Another way is through the Committee on Committees which appoints members to the various committees of the Board.
-If you're interested in these opportunities, contact Bart Frost at yayadirector [at] uua [dot] org and we'll connect you.
+If you're interested in these opportunities, contact Bart Frost at yayaministry [at] uua [dot] org and we'll connect you.

 Resources for Leaders